mozilla-services/docs/source/server-devguide/configuration.rst

 - **heartbeat_page** [o, default:__heartbeat__]: defines the path of
   the heartbeat page.
 The heartbeat page is used by an HTTP Monitor to check that the server is still running properly.
 It returns a 200 if everything works, and a 503 if there's an issue.
-A Typical issue is the inability for the application to reach a backend server, like MySQL or OpenLDAP.
+A typical issue is the inability for the application to reach a backend server, like MySQL or OpenLDAP.